Ahmosys/hotel-management/README.md

 ### Mediator
 The Mediator pattern is used to decouple the components of the application, allowing them to communicate without being directly dependent on each other.

-### Static factory method pattern
+### Static Factory Method
 The static factory method pattern is employed to create instances of objects, furnishing a neat and uniform approach for object creation.
 You can observe the implementation of the static factory method pattern in the `src/Domain/Entities/Room.cs` file for instance.
 This file encapsulates all properties of a room object, and the static factory method `Create()` is utilized to instantiate room objects with consistent behavior and configuration.
-This approach not only simplifies the process of creating room objects but also ensures adherence to design principles such as encapsulation and separation of concerns.
+This approach not only simplifies the process of creating objects but also ensures adherence to design principles such as encapsulation and separation of concerns.

 ## 📚 Structure
 The application is structured following the principles of Clean Architecture, which consists of four layers: Presentation (Web API), Application, Domain, and Infrastructure.